Adam Silver was unanimously elected NBA Commissioner on Feb. 1, 2014, by the NBA Board of Governors.

 Before serving as the league’s second-in-command, Silver spent more than eight years as President and COO, NBA Entertainment.
 Since joining the league in 1992, Silver has also held the positions of Senior VP & COO, NBA Entertainment; NBA Chief of Staff; and Special Assistant to the Commissioner.

-Mr. Silver is also a member of the Council on Foreign Relations and serves on the board of the Lustgarten Pancreatic Cancer Foundation.
+Silver was appointed to Duke University’s Board of Trustees in 2015 and received the 2016 Distinguished Alumnus Award from the University of Chicago Law School.
+He is also a member of the Council on Foreign Relations and serves on the board of the Lustgarten Pancreatic Cancer Foundation.

-Elected to the Board of Trustees in 2015, he serves on the Undergraduate Education Committee and the Next Generation Living and Learning Experience Strategic Task Force.
-He previously served on the Facilities and Environment Committee.
+Elected to the Board of Trustees in 2015, he serves on the Undergraduate Education Committee and is vice chair of the Committee on Honorary Degrees.